 Each of our current team members have really diverse backgrounds, so we get to learn a lot from one another.
 For example, Mark is well versed in music and teaching which lends itself well to his articulate expression of coding problems.
 And Robert ran a large online community for architecture students which has translated well to customer success and helping rally support for our company.

 Perhaps more uniquely, we don’t silo anyone because of their labeled skillset.
 Action is the great equalizer.
 Have an awesome idea?
 Mock it up and show it off, then let’s see how we can either improve it or get it into production.
 At Monograph an engineer can provide illustration work and a salesperson is able to give design feedback.

 You won’t be pigeonholed in any way.

 The Architecture, Engineering, and Construction (AEC) industry is ancient and in desperate need of help.
 Right now, making architecture is a highly complicated process that involves hundreds or thousands of Excel spreadsheets.
 It’s shockingly manual.
-Our Monograph Dashboard combines all of the typical Excel spreadsheets into one integrated and simple interface.
+Monograph combines all of the typical Excel spreadsheets into one integrated and simple interface.
 We know this can sound pretty boring, but this is why we pull so much inspiration from Stripe and Gusto: payments and payroll are two equally unsexy processes, but they are necessary and can now be done pleasantly.
 We use a lot of our creative juices to make Monograph an equally wonderful experience for our users.